FabianReinelt-stud/OverwatchTeamUp/docs/adr/adr-03-hexagonal-architecture.md

 ## Context

-The backend depends on two external systems — the OverFast API and PostgreSQL — that could change independently of the business logic.
-The team wanted the domain to be testable without live infrastructure and for external systems to be swappable without touching core logic.
+The backend depends on two external systems, the OverFast API and PostgreSQL, that can change independently of the business logic.
+We wanted to test the domain without live infrastructure and replace external systems without modifying the core use cases.

 ## Decision

-Apply the Hexagonal Architecture pattern.
-The domain layer (entities, services) has no framework or infrastructure dependencies.
-All external dependencies are accessed through abstract port interfaces (`HeroPort`, `TeamCompositionPort`, `ExternalHeroSourcePort`).
-Concrete adapters implement those ports and live outside the domain.
+Apply the Hexagonal Architecture pattern to team composition management and hero synchronization.
+Domain entities have no framework dependencies.
+Application services access hero persistence, team composition persistence, and OverFast through the `HeroPort`, `TeamCompositionPort`, and `ExternalHeroSourcePort` interfaces.
+Concrete adapters implement these ports.
+Authentication and simple hero queries continue to use standard Django and DRF patterns.

 ## Alternatives Considered

 ### Option 1: Hexagonal Architecture (Ports & Adapters)

-- Pros: Domain logic is testable with stub adapters; external systems are swappable by changing one file; business rules cannot leak into infrastructure code.
+- Pros: Application services can be tested with in-memory port implementations; OverFast and database access remain outside those services.
 - Cons: More files and indirection than a plain Django CRUD app; new contributors must understand the pattern before making changes.

 ### Option 2: Plain Django MVT / CRUD

 - Pros: Less boilerplate; simpler mental model for Django developers.
-- Cons: Business logic becomes coupled to ORM models and the HTTP layer; replacing the external API or database would require changes throughout the codebase.
+- Cons: Business logic can become coupled to ORM models and HTTP concerns as the codebase grows.

 ## Consequences

-- (+) The OverFast API can be replaced by changing exactly one file (`overfast_api_adapter.py`).
+- (+) `HeroSyncService` and `TeamCompositionService` can be tested with in-memory port implementations.
-- (+) Domain logic is testable with stub adapters; no live database or external API needed in unit tests.
-- (+) Business rules cannot leak into infrastructure code.
-- (−) More files and indirection than a plain Django CRUD app.
-- (−) New contributors must understand the pattern before making changes.
+- (+) OverFast and database access remain outside these application services.
+- (−) The additional interfaces and mappings add indirection.
+- (−) Authentication, simple hero queries, and sync-state persistence do not yet follow the same structure.

 ## References

 - `heroes/ports/` — abstract port interfaces.
 - `heroes/adapters/` — concrete adapter implementations.
 - `heroes/domain/entities.py` — pure Python domain entities with no framework imports.
-- See [ADR-01](adr-01-python-django.md) — Django is confined to the adapter layer by this pattern.
+- See [ADR-01](adr-01-python-django.md) — the core use cases keep Django ORM access in adapters, while the HTTP and authentication layers still use Django and DRF directly.
-- See [ADR-04](adr-04-postgresql.md) — PostgreSQL is accessed exclusively through `HeroDataBaseAdapter` and `TeamCompositionDatabaseAdapter`.
+- See [ADR-04](adr-04-postgresql.md) — hero, team composition, and sync-state persistence use database adapters; Django authentication uses its own ORM integration.